-There's growing interest free university, provided by tax payers, managed by government.
+There's growing interest in free university, provided by tax payers, managed by government.

-But we already have free university-level education options.
+But we already have free learning options.
 You can take Harvard or MIT courses for free.
-You can learn pretty much anything online for nothing or close to it.
+You can learn pretty much anything online.
 Of course, we don't.

-It's true, it's not going to be the same as going into the classroom.
+You're right – it's not going to be the same as going into the classroom.
 There's some advantage of having a professor explain things to you in person, rather than video.
-There's some advantage of having someone grade your assignment and giving you feedback.
+There's some advantage of having someone grade your assignment and give you feedback.
 There's some advantage to hearing the questions of peers in class discussion.
 And there is likely a hidden benefit of having a bunch of young minds in one physical place learning from older minds.